skip to content

 There are many options for you to continue progressing within your chosen discipline:

-British Dressage offer dispensation for athletes to use compensating aids in able-bodied competitions.
-There is an application process for this, please contact British Dressage Para Officer, Natasha Pearce, via email or phone 02477 087803 for more information.
+British Dressage offer dispensation for athletes to use compensating aids in non-disabled competitions.
+There is an application process for this.
+You will need to email Emma Bayliss for your classifcation score card and then email British Dressage Para Officer, Natasha Pearce for more information.

 For advice on how to get involved or progress in Carriagedriving, please contact British Carriagedriving’s Para Liaison, Julie Camm, via email.